ToniWestbrook/paladin-plugins/README.md

 - Uniprot: Download custom UniProt reports for a PALADIN prepared SAM alignment
 - Internal Commands: Flush, Write (screen and file output)

-Plugins in the pipeline are prepended with "@@", and are then given plugin specific arguments, which may be enumerated for any plugin with the "-h" argument.
+Plugins in the pipeline are prepended with "@@", and are then given plugin specific arguments (which may be enumerated for any plugin with the "-h" argument).
+Multiple plugin calls may be specified in a single execution (see examples below).

 INSTALLATION
 --